 Don’t forget to carefully pack it up at the end of the season, so you can enjoy it year after year!

-Ready to make one?!
+Ready to make a couple leaf lanterns?!
 Here’s what you’ll need..

 - Tissue paper: You can try any color, but we used white.